Should you sleep in contact lenses? Find out the risks here.

 In recent years, advances in contact lens materials has meant that most sleep-in contacts are now disposable, lessening the risk of eye infections due to poor eye hygiene.
 And there are now some contacts that can be worn for 30 days as they are made from advanced silicone hydrogel which lets far more oxygen through to the cornea.

-Even so, many opticians advise against extended wear lenses, due to the risk of developing pink eye syndrome.
+Even so, many opticians advise against extended wear sleep in contact lenses, due to the risk of developing pink eye syndrome.

 The result is an eye infection which could be contagious depending on the type of conjunctivitis.
 In contact lens wearers, it is most commonly caused by bacteria building up behind the lens and can be induced via poor hygiene and/or extended wear lens use.